diego-conti/ratatoskr/README.md

 	$ratatoskr/ratatoskr ext-derivative --lie-algebra 0,0,12 --form 3 --latex
 	e^{12}

 Notice that the option `--latex` is not indicated in the parameter description.
 It is an implicit option available for all programs generated with `make_program_description`, which has the effect of instructing the program to return latex output.

 Another implicit option is `--silent`, which discards all output.
 Future versions of `ratatoskr` may introduce more implicit options governing output.

 ### Program description

 A C++ program may contain more than one 'program' in the sense explained in section [Usage](#usage).
 Each program is defined by an invocation of the form

-	make_program_description("my_program_name", "the purpose of my program", parameter_description, function)

-### Parameter descriptions
+	auto program=make_program_description(program_name, program_purpose, parameter_description, function);

+where

+- `program_name` is a string that does not contain any whitespace, giving the program name.
+It is used in error messages and by [`alternative_program_descriptions`](#alternativeprograms).

+- `program_purpose` is  a human-readable string illustrating what the program does, used in output and error messages.

+- `parameter_description` is a variable obtained by invoking [`make_parameter_description`](#param_description), which instructs `ratatoskr` on how to populate the parameters from the command line.

+- `function` is a callable object with signature.

+`function(Parameters& parameters, ostream& output)`.

+On execution, `ratatoskr` populates an object of type `Parameters` according to the contents of the command line and the parameter description, and executes the function, passing the parameters and a stream to be used for output.

+Of course, the code above only defines a variable, and does not really run anything.
+A complete C++ program that actually runs the computation may be obtained by adding to the code the following `main` function:

+	int main(int argc, char** argv) {
+		program.run(argc,argv);
+	}

+### <a name="param_description">Parameter descriptions</a>

 A parameter description is created by invoking the template function `make_parameter_description` with a sequence of arguments of the form

-	name, human-readable description, pointer|directive
+	name, human-readable description, pointer-to-member|directive

+where

-The name is the command-line name of the parameter.
-The human-readable description is a string that explains to the user what the parameter represents.
+- `name` is the command-line name of the parameter (not containing any whitespace).
+- `human-readable description` is a string that explains to the user what the parameter represents.

-The third argument instructs `ratatoskr` on how the parameter should be populated using the command line.

-- For types supported by Boost Program Options, a _pointer-to-member_ relative to the class `Parameters` can be specified, e.g. `Parameters::&parameter`.
-This instructs `ratatoskr` to read the parameter directly.
-Allowed types for this use include:
+-  a _pointer-to-member_ relative to the class `Parameters` can be specified, e.g. `Parameters::&parameter`,
+ instructs `ratatoskr` to read the parameter directly from the command line.
+This is only allowed for types supported by Boost Program Options, which include:
  	+ numeric types such as `int`, `float`, `double`
 	+ `bool`
 	+ `string`
 	+ `vector`'s of the above.
 In the actual program invocation, vectors should be passed as space-separated lists.

-- Other types not supported by Boost Program Options can be specified by the use of a _directive_.
+- a _directive_ is a function call that instructs `ratatoskr` on how to populate the parameter, based on the command line arguments; this method allows types that are not supported by Boost Program Options.
 For instance, a comma-separated pair of integers can be specified by the directive `comma_separated_pair(Parameters::&parameters)`; a GiNaC expression not including symbols can be described by the directive `expression(Parameters::&parameter)`.

 As an example to illustrate the two uses, consider the following program to convert between different units of measurements.
 The amount to convert is parsed as a floating point number, whereas the conversion rate is a GiNaC expression which is allowed to be a fraction.